dxw/playbook/managing.md

 For more significant additions and changes to the Playbook, the steps are:

- - the owner of the section and the author agree the need for update
+ - the owner of the section and the author agree the need for the update
  - the author drafts and reviews the update with appropriate colleagues
  - the author follows the [guide to contributing to the Playbook](https://playbook.dxw.com/#/contributing)
  - the owner and colleagues review and approve the changes